keras-team/keras-io/examples/vision/md/retinanet.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:Automatic model reloading for interrupted job was removed from the `ModelCheckpoint` callback in multi-worker mode, please use the `keras.callbacks.experimental.BackupAndRestore` callback instead.
-See this tutorial for details: https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras#backupandrestore_callback.

-WARNING:tensorflow:Automatic model reloading for interrupted job was removed from the `ModelCheckpoint` callback in multi-worker mode, please use the `keras.callbacks.experimental.BackupAndRestore` callback instead.
-See this tutorial for details: https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras#backupandrestore_callback.

 100/100 [==============================] - ETA: 0s - loss: 4.0953
 Epoch 00001: saving model to retinanet/weights_epoch_1
 100/100 [==============================] - 68s 679ms/step - loss: 4.0953 - val_loss: 4.0821